 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the morning when visiting Brasilia.
-Generally the prices will increase for flights at midday as these tend to have higher demand.
+To get the best value, try booking a flight at midday when visiting Brasilia.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 The capital of Brazil is a planned city and a UNESCO Heritage Site.
 Designed in the shape of a large bird or airplane, its residential areas are located in the shape of its wings.
 The city is also well-known for its cathedral which features six columns.
 The columns represent two hands reaching up to heaven.
 An artificial lake is the centre of recreation in the city and offers many options for leisure activities.
 The Three Powers Square is worth visiting as is the Juscelino Kubitschek Memorial which is a dedication and burial site to the president.
 Public works of art are well represented in the city, and include art by Brazilian artists Burle Marx, famous for his landscape design, Athos Bulcão who creates geometric tile panels, Oscar Niemeyer’s buildings and sculptures and the sculpture work of Ceschiatti and Bruno Giorgio.
 These are viewable for free on the streets.